-This last week I’ve been repeatedly listening to a playlist of two wildly disparate works: Aribert Reimann’s Konzert für Klavier und 19 Spieler and Thomas Adès’s In Seven Days.
+Two of my favorite modernist piano concertos couldn’t be more different: Aribert Reimann’s Konzert für Klavier und 19 Spieler and Thomas Adès’s In Seven Days.

-This rhythmic freedom can be true of his mature instrumental music as well.
-The conductor doesn’t usually beat conventional time, he mostly cues events as celluar melodies offset by ornate decoration transfer from one chamber collection to the next.
+This rhythmic freedom can be true of Reimann’s mature instrumental music as well.
+The conductor doesn’t usually beat conventional time.
+Instead, the conductor cues events, usually celluar melodies offset by ornate decoration.
 (Even if the conductor does have some normal time to beat for one group, another group will be “on their own.”)
-The result is refreshing and exciting.
-In a way it is closer to passionate stream-of-consciousness free jazz than most formally notated fierce atonal music with complex rhythms.
-Indeed, at various points the piano interacts with drums, horns, and even pizzicato bass in a way strikingly reminiscent of, say, the ICP Orchestra.
+The result is refreshing and exciting, and in a way closer to passionate stream-of-consciousness free jazz than most formally notated atonal music.

 Reimann is an excellent pianist who can play his own music (another reason why I like him), although in the in Konzert für Klavier und 19 Spieler the keyboard duties are handled by Klaus Billing with the Basler Solisten-Ensemble conducted by Francis Travis.
 The piece is just 20 minutes with an obvious narrative.
 To me it is simply a classic work.

 The Wergo LP has never had an official digital issue.
-For a while my LP was appreciating in value, but no longer as there are various rips online, including on YouTube.
+For a time my LP was appreciating in value, but no longer as there are various rips online, including on YouTube.

-Huw Belling has publishing online an exceptionally valuable analysis, “Thinking Irrational: Thomas Adès and New Rhythms.”
-A few paragraphs on In Seven Days are illuminating, along with an example of the score.
+Huw Belling offers a valuable analysis, “Thinking Irrational: Thomas Adès and New Rhythms.”
+A few paragraphs on In Seven Days are illuminating.
 It turns out that the metronome mark is 77, which is a tempo nobody could beat exactly unless they had it fed from a computer.
 (Pre-digital metronomes would have given you 72 or 78, but not 77.)
 All the meters are 7s.
 There are seven movements.
-The work eventually stops abruptly – Ligeti’s familiar marking “As though torn off” is relevant – and I’d bet anything that the end point was decided for some mathematical reason containing sevens, like for example that the half hour of music is 7777 bars (or 77 x 77 bars) or some such.
+The work eventually stops abruptly – Ligeti’s familiar marking “As though torn off” is relevant – and I’d bet anything that the end point was decided for some mathematical reason containing sevens.

-At any rate, this is really quite a feat, to get an orchestra to follow a conductor so precisely, although I would think key players would need ear monitors as well.
-I wonder if they are listening to a click track or a mock-up of the work.
-Whatever they are doing, the end result is spectacular.
-All of Adès conjures chain suspensions somewhere in the score, and In Seven Days is a real feast of constant almost resolution, this time heard though the scrim of minimalism, although with more sophisticated harmonic control than most post-minimalist composers.
+Perhaps key players in the ensemble also need ear monitors for a click track or a mock-up of the work.
+Whatever the nuts and bolts, the end result is spectacular.
+Chain suspensions were already a familar thumbprint of Adès, and In Seven Days is a real feast of constant near-resolution, this time heard though the scrim of minimalism.
 I like Rosner’s video as well; the official release comes with a DVD.

-Those interested in Adès should really spend some time with Belling’s essay.
-I knew Adès’s rhythms could be complex but I’m quite taken aback at how brutally non-standard and non-intuitive the notation has gotten.
-It’s one thing to hand impossibilities to the Arditti Quartet but really quite another to expect a full orchestra to go along with this level of unfamiliar.
-The fact that orchestras do go along is a testament to the general acceptance of Adès being one of the great composers of our era.
+Belling’s essay illuminates how brutally non-standard and non-intuitive the composer’s rhythmic notation has gotten.
+It’s one thing to hand impossibilities to a crack chamber group like the Arditti Quartet (with whom Adès performed a brilliant Piano Quintet) but really quite another to hand impossibilities to a full orchestra.
+The fact that orchestras do go along with the rhythmic mayhem is a testament to a general acceptance of Adès being one of the great composers of our era.